shanep/shanep.github.io/docs/cs208/index.md

 ## Participation

-This is an online asynchronous class; thus all of our interactions and participation will be done through Canvas using discussion boards and video posts.
+This is an online asynchronous class; thus, all of our interactions and participation will be done through Canvas using discussion boards and video posts.